Core Concepts

 How retrieval uses each field

-• id — primary key for braingent_get(id).
+• id — primary key for live agent-task records.

 • kind — coarse filter: “give me all decisions in 2026”.